 Wiley Walsh P.C. represents employees in state and federal court.
-In 2016, we obtained one of the top 100 jury verdicts in Texas for a client.
-In 2019, we did it again, obtaining for a client, one of the top jury verdicts in the state.
+In 2016, we obtained one of the top 100 jury verdicts in Texas for a client as determined by topverdict.com.
+In 2019, we did it again, winning, according to topverdict.com, one of the top jury verdicts in the state for our client.
 Also in 2019, Wiley Walsh, P.C. worked with the EEOC in order to obtain a consent decree regarding our client Jane Doe.
 Here are brief descriptions of some of our current cases.
 If you have experienced a similar situation, please call to schedule an appointment or fill out our online form.Breach of Contract

 Pamela Boeve v.
 Insuraprise, Inc. d/b/a Medigap 360

 We represent Ms. Boeve against Insuraprise.
 The petition alleges that Ms. Boeve was fraudulently terminated in an effort to deny her of earned commissions.

 Ethan Vestal v.
 Texas Health and Human Services Commission

 We represent Mr. Vestal against Texas Health and Human Services Commission.
 The petition alleges that Mr. Vestal was terminated because of his reports of violations of law occurring within Terrell State Hospital.

 We represent Mr. Herrera against Dallas Independent School District.
 The petition alleges that Mr. Herrera was terminated because of his reports of violations of law by teachers within his campus.

 Robertson v.
 Intratek Computer Inc., et al

 We represent Mr. James W. Robertson, Sr. against Intratek Computers, Inc., a federal government contractor.
 We allege that Mr. Robertson was terminated for reporting illegal activity including bribery of VA officials and use of insider information to get government contracts.
 We also allege that the defendants engaged in tortious interference with prospective business relations and tortious interference with an existing contract.